MicrosoftDocs/sql-docs/docs/relational-databases/security/ledger/ledger-how-to-configure-ledger-database.md

 ## Enable ledger database using T-SQL

-1. Sign into your managed instance using SQL Server Management Studio (SSMS) or Azure Data Studio or SQL Server Data Tools (SSDT).
+1. Sign into your managed instance using SQL Server Management Studio (SSMS), Azure Data Studio or SQL Server Data Tools (SSDT).

 1. Create a ledger database using the following T-SQL statement: